 Fig. 9 suggests a dynamic relationship between an observer and one single tree constantly changing in appearance or, at the same time, different types of “trees”.
 A rather static space (Study of Trees 1) becomes dynamic (Fig. 9) and this was actually what Cubism was all about.

 An invisible overall design

 The linear strokes intersect, combine with one another, and separate once again in a constant alternation of the predominance of one direction or the other.
-One of these signs appears in the center, shifted slightly upward and contained inside a rectangular area.
+Everything is different but can always be traced back to a single intimate reality constantly changing in appearance:

-The rectangle appears as a sort of model in which a perfect equilibrium is attained, while all the other signs suggest situations that approach that ideal situation to differing degrees and thereby evoke, albeit in abstract terms, the ever-changing variety of the natural universe in all their becoming.
+The rectangle appears as a sort of model in which a perfect equilibrium is attained, while all the other signs suggest situations that approach that ideal situation to differing degrees and thereby evoke, albeit in abstract terms, the ever-changing situations of life in all their becoming.

 “To paint is not to slavishly copy the object, it is to grasp the harmony among numerous relationships and transfer them into a system of one’s own, developing them according to a new and original logic.”
 (Cézanne)

 The task of faithfully reproducing the fleeting appearance of things had been taken over in the meantime by photography and motion picture.

 Outer and inner nature

 A tendency toward unity is the product of consciousness (Mondrian would say the spiritual) confronting with a manifold and ever-changing nature which means at the same time the world outer nature as well as the inner nature of mankind.
 How to express reality as a dynamic interaction between the outer and the inner nature except by abstracting from the mere appearances of the outer world?